CCI-MOC/keystone-migration/README.md

 Where *keystone_old* is the name of the database **from** which you are migrating.
 The migration script will insert data into a database named `keystone`.

+This script is *not* idempotent.
+It can only be run once; subsequent runs will fail with conflicts.